DarthKoder/Star-Wars-Question-Raider/readme.md

     ![Question Screen Incorrect](assets/img/sw-quiz-incorrect-question.png)

-    * If the question number is below 10, the answer/input has been given and the answer has been chacked and highlighted correct or incorrect, a "Next" button will appear to move forward to the next question.
+    * If the question number is below 10, the answer/input has been given and the answer has been checked and highlighted correct or incorrect, a "Next" button will appear to move forward to the next question.
-    * If the question number is at 10, the answer/input has been given and the answer has been chacked and highlighted correct or incorrect, a "Finish" button will appear to end the game and bring up the results modal.
+    * If the question number is at 10, the answer/input has been given and the answer has been checked and highlighted correct or incorrect, a "Finish" button will appear to end the game and bring up the results modal.
     * These buttons will also be reactive and change the background colour when hovered over.

     ![Question Screen Next Button Hover](assets/img/sw-quiz-next-btn.png)